theGunner295/kubecraftadmin/README.md

 ```
 /connect 10.0.0.1:8000/ws
 ```
 5. Next find a nice area to spawn your kubecraft pen.
-Type *init* to generate the structure.
+Type *pos* (Hit Enter) to log your position then *init* (Hit Enter) to generate the structure.
 6. Lastly step on the [beacon](https://minecraft.gamepedia.com/Beacon) to activate the link with your cluster.
 7. At this point your pens should be populated with animals!

-## Running KUbecraftadmin on OpenShift
+## Running Kubecraftadmin on OpenShift

 - oc new-project kubecraft
 - oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:kubecraft:default